Geniusmicheal/laravel_notification_system/README.md

-How to configuture your application

-open  ".env" file at the root folder and edit DB_PASSWORD and DB_USERNAME to your mysql system database password and username create mysql database call "notificationsystem"
+How to configuture your application copy this code "composer update" on your terminal open  ".env" file at the root folder and edit DB_PASSWORD and DB_USERNAME to your mysql system database password and username create mysql database call "notificationsystem"